pixelmorto/wine-discord-rpc/README.md

 ## TODO

-- Create a patch for proton that launches this program in the background
+- Create a patch for proton that does the how-to automatically
-- Create a shell script that launches the program in the background and then launch the user specified program
-- Bigger buffer size (is it needed?)
+- make a PKGBUILD
 - better ways to update the rpc

 ## License